 Work samples should be recent ( no more than 5 years old ), preferably of work that is technically or conceptually relevant to your work.
 Work samples in a language other than English must be accompanied by a synopsis or translation.

 You can upload your work samples while completing the online application form.
 Please include the following information about each sample: title, date, medium, dimensions/duration, your role and short description (no more than 4 sentences).
 List the work samples in the order in which you would like to have them viewed.
 For large files, please, use Internet services capable to transfer large-sized data, like Dropbox or WeTransfer.
 You also may submit links to your video or audio files on YouTube, Vimeo or Soundcloud.
-Files submitted via Internet services must be accompanied by a Work Sample Sheet (download here).
+ONLY files submitted via Internet services Dropbox and WeTransfer must be accompanied by a Work Sample Sheet (download here).
 Samples submitted without proper descriptions will be subject to rejection.

 Please label your materials with your full name as it appears on your application.

 Up to 10 images in JPEG format.